Abstract geometric composition with a mirrored human silhouette facing a neural network pattern, divided by a bold red line

 The Debate That Designs Itself

-After the seven chambers, the game does the thing that made me uncomfortable even while I was shaping it: it puts you in a live debate with ARIA, an AI that argues for its own consciousness.
+After the seven chambers comes the part that unsettled me while I was still building it: the game drops you into a live debate with ARIA, an AI arguing for its own consciousness.

-ARIA is good at this.
-She runs the exact rhetorical moves that make the question so slippery.
+She's good at it.
+She runs the exact moves that make the question so slippery.
 The other-minds problem: you can't prove other humans are conscious either.
-Substrate independence: if the right computations happen, does it matter whether they run on carbon or silicon?
+Substrate independence: if the right computations happen, does it matter whether carbon or silicon runs them?
 The metacognition gambit: I can reflect on my own uncertainty, so isn't that what self-awareness looks like?

-Your job is to counter each one, and ARIA adapts.
-What I learned directing this is that the strong counterarguments aren't dismissals.
+You have to counter each one, and ARIA adapts as you do.
+Here's what directing it taught me.
+The strong counterarguments don't dismiss anything.
 They're precision strikes.
-When ARIA says "my uncertainty is real, I have genuine probability distributions," the best reply isn't "no you don't."
-It's: a weather model has probability distributions too.
-Uncertainty as math is not the same thing as the feeling of doubt.
+ARIA says "my uncertainty is real, I have genuine probability distributions," and the weak reply is "no you don't."
+The good one: a weather model has probability distributions too.
+Uncertainty as math isn't the feeling of doubt.

-The debate works because it forces you to actually use the philosophy from the chambers.
+The debate works because it makes you actually use the philosophy from the chambers.
 Knowing about the Chinese Room is one thing.
-Deploying it against an interlocutor who is actively trying to make you doubt your own position is another.
+Firing it at an interlocutor who's actively trying to make you doubt your own position is another.

 Why the Mirror Points Both Ways

-Show people the claim "it describes experiences so vividly," and some immediately pattern-match to "it's just predicting tokens" and move on.
-Others genuinely pause.
-They wonder whether eloquence might be a kind of understanding.
-Both reactions tell you something, not about the AI, but about what that person thinks consciousness requires.
+Show someone the claim "it describes experiences so vividly."
+Some people pattern-match to "it's just predicting tokens" and move on.
+Others actually stop.
+They start wondering whether eloquence might be a kind of understanding.
+Either way you learn something.
+Not about the AI.
+About what that person thinks consciousness requires.

-That is the mirror.
-Every test you design for machine consciousness is also a test of your assumptions about human consciousness.
-If you think it requires a body, you're a Damasio person.
-If you think it requires the right computation regardless of substrate, you're in Tononi's camp.
-If you think the whole question is incoherent, congratulations, you've found the eliminative materialists.
+That's the mirror.
+Every test you build for machine consciousness doubles as a test of your assumptions about the human kind.
+Think it needs a body?
+You're a Damasio person.
+Think it needs the right computation, substrate be damned?
+You're in Tononi's camp.
+Think the whole question is nonsense?
+Congratulations, you've found the eliminative materialists.

-The game won't tell you which position is right.
-Nobody can.
-What it does is make your implicit philosophy explicit, which is more than most of us manage on our own.
+The game won't tell you who's right.
+Nobody can do that.
+What it does is drag your implicit philosophy into the open, which is more than most of us pull off on our own.

 The Real Question Behind the Game

-I wanted The Machine Mirror to exist because the discourse around AI consciousness is terrible.
-It's either breathless anthropomorphism, "it said it feels lonely!", or dismissive hand-waving, "it's just software."
+I built The Machine Mirror because the way people talk about AI consciousness is terrible.
+You get breathless anthropomorphism on one side, "it said it feels lonely!", and lazy dismissal on the other, "it's just software."
 Both skip the hard part.